How Parents and Caregivers Can Support Teen Mental Health

 - Early childhood mental health

-Referrals are made through your primary care physician.
+Referrals are made through a primary care physician.

 The Mental Health Association of Maryland also has detailed information for specific mental health conditions and resources that can help.